mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ### Events

-Event entities are created for each of the physical "buttons" on your device.
-These buttons usually have their own behaviors, so using them for automations is not always ideal.
+Event entities are created for each of the physical controls on your device.
+These controls usually have their own behaviors, so using them for automations is not always ideal.
 Available event entities:
 - Bluetooth
 - Microphone